Khoulaiz/gradle-jetty-eclipse-plugin/README.md

 If you combine both features, you should be able to change any kind of source file that takes part in the war output.
  The change will trigger a recreation of the war file during the automatic build.
-A changed war file will either automatically reload the webapp or print a message to the console so you can manually reload the webapp.
+A changed war file will either automatically reload the webapp or print a message to the console, so you can manually reload the webapp.

 ## Usage

-### jettyEclipse
+### Plugin Setup

 Your need to add the following lines to your build script: